korfuri/awesome-monorepo/README.md

 ## CI tools

-* [Incremental CI in Jenkins with Bazel](https://www.kchodorow.com/blog/2015/10/15/one-weird-trick-for-fast-ci/) by Kristina Chodorow (Bazel team)
+* [Incremental CI in Jenkins with Bazel](https://www.kchodorow.com/blog/2015/10/15/one-weird-trick-for-fast-ci/), article by Kristina Chodorow (Bazel team)
+* [bazel-travis](https://github.com/korfuri/bazel-travis) is a minimal setup to use Travis CI in a Bazel monorepo.

 ## Code ownership